yosephdev/flow-track/README.md

 [Link to project demo](#) - (coming soon)

 ## Credits
-This project was created by Tim as a mini-project for learning relational database management systems.
+This project is created by Yoseph as a mini-project for learning relational database management systems and Flask web development.